OpShin/plutus-bench/README.md

 It then hosts a mock blockfrost API to interact with the ledger, supporting popular off-chain tooling like [translucent](https://github.com/antibody-cardano/translucent) and [pycardano](https://pycardano.readthedocs.io/en/latest/).

-> Note: Plutus Bench is currently a Work In Progress, and is not yet ready for production use.
+> Note: Plutus Bench is currently in Beta.
+Expect rough edges!

 ### Why Plutus Bench?